tdenimal/tdenimal.github.io/_posts/2025-02-06-data_architecture.md

 ---

 ## Introduction
 Data Architecture is the backbone of modern data-driven enterprises.
 It defines how data is structured, stored, processed, and accessed to support business objectives effectively.
-This article provides an in-depth exploration of Data Architecture, its components, the role of a Data Architect, and its significance in enterprise systems.
+This article provides an introduction of Data Architecture, its components, the role of a Data Architect, and its significance in enterprise systems.

 ## What is Data Architecture?
 Data Architecture is the blueprint that defines how data is collected, stored, processed, and utilized within an organization.
 It provides a structured framework to ensure data is managed efficiently, securely, and in alignment with business objectives.
 Data Architecture bridges the gap between business strategy and data management, ensuring data assets are accessible, reliable, and scalable.